philbudne/xxl/doc/syntax.md

 * The Object "__xxl" contains the following members:

     * import: function to import another file, returns a `Module` object.
 	(see below for more about Modules).
-        * pyimport: function to import a Python module as a `PyObject` "." returns a wrapped value (Bool, Str, Number) or another PyObj.
+    * pyimport: function to import a Python module as a `PyObject`;
+	    "." returns a wrapped value (Bool, Str, Number) or another PyObj.
 PyObj's are callable.
     * exit: function, takes an int, exit process with integer status value.
     * argv: a list of strings of arguments following the program path
     * uerror: a function, takes a string, causes fatal error.
     * debug functions:
         + break: break to Python debugger, with optional value (available in pdb as x)
         + print: convert arguments to Str, concatenate and print to stdout
         + error: convert arguments to Str, concatenate and print to stderr
                 backtrace: print xxl return stack to stderr

 * Base classes are available via `var classes = import("classes");`